parneetsingh022/financial_calculator/README.md

 An interactive command‑line financial factor and expression evaluator supporting:

 - Standard engineering economy factors (P/F, F/P, P/A, A/P, F/A, A/F, A/G, P/G)
-- Percentage interest inputs with optional `%`
+- Percentage interest inputs with optional `%` (inside factor calls and expressions)
 - Arbitrary mathematical expressions (with the `math` module functions)
 - Chaining / combining factor results in larger expressions
 - User‑defined variables and variable scoping via `case` / `endcase`